Renewable Diversification of Agricultural Land

 - It is important to check the title of your property to determine whether there are any restrictions or third party rights which could prevent the diversification scheme from going ahead.
 In addition, if the land is secured by a charge it is likely that the bank’s consent would be required for a potential change of use.
 Equally, if the property is leasehold, it’s important to check the terms of the lease to see whether the terms of the lease allow for diversification, planning permission to be obtained and development works to be carried out.
 Consideration needs to be given as to whether landlord’s consent will be required for any of these.

-- Careful consideration must be given to what planning legislation says about renewable diversifications.
+- Careful consideration must be given to what planning legislation says about renewable energy diversifications.
 It is likely that planning consent will be required, not just to allow for a change of use, but any kind of construction to be undertaken.
 Different local authorities have different development frameworks and local plans, which have a renewable element, so it’s important to seek professional advice.

 - Location can also play a big part in planning renewable projects.
 If connection cannot be obtained direct from the land, easements may need to be negotiated with neighbouring land owners.
 Consent to connect to public utilities is also likely to be required from statutory undertakers.
 For example, proximity to a grid connection and a suitable power supply or other essential utilities such as drainage and water.